Our website is currently undergoing updates, some links may no longer work and content may change. Please check back soon.

 Partner, Cooper & Kirk, PLLC

 Pete Patterson is a partner at Cooper & Kirk.
 His practice includes appellate litigation, constitutional litigation, commercial litigation, and administrative law.
 In addition, Mr. Patterson for a number of years taught an appellate litigation clinic at the University of Cincinnati College of Law.
-As part of his work for the clinic, Mr. Patterson represented indigent clients in habeas and criminal matters before the United States Court of Appeals for the Sixth Circuit.
+Mr. Patterson has argued in the U.S. Supreme Court and in nearly every regional federal circuit court of appeals.

 Mr. Patterson has extensive experience in complex matters involving important questions of constitutional, statutory, and administrative law.
 He frequently has represented plaintiffs in cases alleging constitutional or statutory violations by federal, state, and local government officials.
 He also has represented plaintiffs in class action litigation against corporations and the federal government.